MdReyadHossain/Employee_API_Application/Readme.md

-## ASP .NET Core Web API application
+## ASP .NET Web API application
-This repository contains a straightforward ASP .NET Core Web API application that adheres to a 3-tier architecture and follows SOLID principles for maintainability and scalability.
+This repository contains a straightforward ASP .NET Web API application that adheres to a 3-tier architecture and follows SOLID principles for maintainability and scalability.
 The application also utilizes Microsoft SQL Server as the backend database.

 ## Overview

--   **ASP .NET Core Web API**: This application serves as the backend for your web or mobile application, providing RESTful endpoints for data retrieval and manipulation.
+-   **ASP .NET Web API**: This application serves as the backend for your web or mobile application, providing RESTful endpoints for data retrieval and manipulation.

 -   **3-Tier Architecture**: The application is structured into three distinct layers: